 A lot of factors may affect productivity which are as follows-

-Level of training influences labor productivity.
+Level of training increase labor productivity.
 If proper training is provided to the workers, productively is expected to increase.
 The laborers can have a clear idea about the method and technique of their work and try to achieve more work within less time.

 - Motivation Level

 The workers tend to perform better when they feel motivated.
-Thus, it is important to create an environment in the organization in which the workers feel motivated and confident and this will help to increase labor productivity.
+Thus, it is important to create an environment where the workers feel motivated and confident and this will help to increase labor productivity.

 - Inputs Used

-- Increased productivity would mean the effective use of resources and lower cost of production.
+- An increase in labor productivity would mean the effective use of resources and a lower cost of production.
 If more units of goods are produced at the same effort, then the overall cost comes down.

-- With respect to employees, the employees having better productivity can claim the benefits of performance-based benefits provided by the company.
+- Employees with better productivity can claim the performance-based benefits provided by the company.

 - Improved productivity also means the overall economic conditions will be improved.

-- This concept does not take into account the effect of other inputs such as capital.
+- This concept does not consider the effect of other inputs such as capital.

-- Further, the productivity may be affected by many other factors such as the condition of types of machinery used, raw material used which are not taken into account.
+- Further, productivity may be affected by many other factors, such as the condition of the types of machinery used, which should be considered.

-This has been a guide to Labor Productivity and its definition.
-Here we discuss how to calculate labor productivity along with examples, factors, limitations, and differences with total factor productivity.
+This has been a guide to what is Labor Productivity.
+We explain it with formula, how to calculate, example, factors & differences with total productivity.
 You may learn more about Financing from the following articles –